bxdoan/bxdoan/README.md

 <div align="center">

-> If you just submit yourself to fate, then that’s the end of it.
+> It’s just pathetic to give up on something before you even give it a shot.

-> — Keiichi Maebara —
+> — Reiko Mikami —

 </div>